 Students flock to Brown’s classroom before and after school and at lunchtime, eager for her help with test preparation or homework.
 She incorporates literacy into her lessons, which include small group activities and class discussions.
 Brown has led a science professional learning community at Metrosound and now leads a grade-level team.
 She has encouraged her colleagues to incorporate inquiry-based approaches, research and experiments into their classrooms and is credited with reinvigorating Metrosound’s science department.

 Brown earned a bachelor’s in biology science from the College of Staten Island (City University of New York) in 2006 and a master’s in science education and special education from Touro College New York in 2009.

-"My students have become more attentive in class and more trusting of my advice outside of class.
-They come to me when they are..." (read more)
+"My students have become more attentive in class and..." (read more)

 Bronx Times | Oct 24, 2017 | Bronx, NY

 WNBC-TV | NBC | Oct 17, 2017 | New York, NY

 News12 | Oct 16, 2017 | Bronx, NY